dbriggsie/tron-monitor/README.md

 <br/>

 # How to use
+You are not obligated to run the tron-monitor script on the same system that runs your witness node.
-Firstly, you will need to install powershell on the machine which is or will run your **java-tron** witness node.
+Firstly, you will need to install powershell on the machine which you choose to monitor your **java-tron** witness node from.

    ## Installing Powershell on Ubuntu 16.04
       # Import the public repository GPG keys
         curl https://packages.microsoft.com/keys/microsoft.asc | sudo apt-key add -